huynhloc04/LVTN/Vision_WS/README.md

     X: coordinate of grape along the X axis
     Y: coordinate of grape along the Y axis
     Z: coordinate of grape along the Z axis
-    classID: type of grapes: green or ripe; 0 is green, 1 is ripe
+    classID: type of grapes; 0 is green, 1 is ripe
     ```

-    This coordinates will be used to control robot for grape harvesting task.
+    This mesage will be used to control robot for grape harvesting task.

     ## **Results and demonstrations**